Model. Photographer. Hair and makeup.

-This part is crucial to achieve the outcome you are looking for.
-Create visual boards for everything and a to do list for every one!
+This part is crucial to achieving the outcome you are looking for.
+Create visual boards for everything and a to-do list for everyone!
 You will thank yourself on the day when everything goes to plan.

 You will then be able to use these and clearly communicate your vision to each member of your team before the shoot, so they know exactly what you require from them.

 TIP I recommend you brief each member of your team before for the photo shoot and also email them the vision boards and your requirements, along with all details for the shoot, so there is no misunderstanding on the day!

 There are so many things to prepare when you’re doing a shoot, but remember you’re your Product is the Star!